 The profits of electricity production are taxed as general income, in the same way as the profits of other businesses.
-The tax rate for general income is 22 per cent in 2019.
-In addition, a tax on resource rent is levied on hydropower plants with generators rated at more than 10 MVA.
-This is because hydropower production often results in profits exceeding normal returns to capital.
+The tax rate for general income is 22 per cent in 2023.
+In addition, a tax on resource rent is levied on hydropower plants with generators rated at least 10 MVA.
+Hydropower production can often results in profits exceeding normal returns to capital.
 Through the tax, a proportion of the profits is returned to society as a whole.
-The rate of the economic rent tax is 37 per cent in 2019.
+The effective rate of the resource rent tax is 45 per cent in 2023.

 A natural resource tax of NOK 0.013 per kWh, paid to the municipalities and counties, is also levied on power plants rated at more than 10 MVA.
-Natural resource tax is deductible, krone by krone, against the assessed tax on general income.
+Natural resource tax is deductible against the assessed tax on general income.

 Valuation of grid assets is based on the legislation on municipal property tax.
 This means that the objective sales value must be used, and the valuation must be carried out by the municipalities.
 The valuation is based on the replacement value of the assets.